The test code displays the state of each IR detector: 1 = no infrared reflection detected, 0 = yes, infrared reflected from an object is detected.

 Sunlight — Even though the IR receiver filters for sunlight, direct sunlight can often swamp the IR LED’s signal.
 Try to keep it indoors and out of any sunlight streaming in through windows.

-The P26 and P27 lines are currently in use providing 0 V to the IR LED cathodes, so we cannot use their LEDs for indicating the IR detector states like we did with whiskers.
+The P26 and P27 lines are currently in use providing 0 V to the IR LED cathodes, so you cannot use their LEDs for indicating the IR detector states like you did with whiskers.
 So, let’s build some LEDs on the breadboard for "object detected" indicators.

 - Collect two red LEDs, two 220 Ω resistors (red-red-brown), and two black jumper wires from your kit.